mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 1. Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 Learn more about Kubernetes and its advantages in [this link](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

-2. Helm is the Kubernetes native package manager, it allows to install and manage applications in Kubernetes without the need to manage and configure multiple resource files in YAML.
+2. Helm is the Kubernetes native package manager.
+It allows to install and manage applications in Kubernetes without the need to manage and configure multiple resource files in YAML.

 3. Finally, Jenkins (the application we will be installing) is a widely used automation tool that can leverage Kubernetes to deploy other containers (called [agents](https://www.jenkins.io/doc/book/using/using-agents/)) and run tasks in them (usually focused on building, testing and deploying other applications).